5 Chinese Heroes You Should Know About

 Gamers fond of Koei’s Three Kingdoms series of games would be well familiar with this name.
-Legendary strategist and chancellor of Shu-Han during the tumultuous Three Kingdoms era of China (AD 220 – AD 280), Zhuge Liang is hailed by all Chinese to be one of the most brilliant strategist in history.
-He was also renowned for his loyalty to warlord Liu Bei, founder of the Shu-Han state.
-In movies and television dramas, he is often portrayed as a genius, skilled in supernatural arts.
+Legendary strategist and chancellor of Shu-Han during the tumultuous Three Kingdoms era of China (AD 220 – AD 280), Zhuge Liang is unanimously hailed by all Chinese to be one of the most brilliant minds in Chinese history.

 So it was said, Zhuge Liang’s talents were already famous prior to his recruitment by Liu Bei.
 The warlord had to personally visit Zhuge Liang three times at the latter’s abode before Zhuge Liang agreed to assist the Shu forces.

 Zhuge Liang’s contributions under the Shu banner are many.
 He was instrumental in a temporary alliance with Sun Quan, which then led to the famous Battle of Red Cliffs and Cao Cao’s permanent denial of the lands south of the Yangtze River.
 During Liu Bei’s many expeditions, he also ensured steady flows of supplies to the Shu forces.
 In other words, he secured the survival of the Shu forces in the face of two superior enemies.